Impetigo treatment

 What is impetigo?

-Bacteria, including Staphylococcus aureus and Streptococcus pyogenes (staph and strep), infect the skin through breaches such as cuts, scrapes, insect bites or a rash.
-It can also occur on healthy skin.
-Anyone can get impetigo, but it most commonly affects children, especially those between the ages of 2 to 5.
+Bacteria, including Staphylococcus aureus (commonly known as “staph”) and Streptococcus pyogenes (commonly known as “strep”), infect the skin through a breach like a cut, insect bite, scrape or rash.* Red sores may appear on the arms, hands, mouth, legs or nose or in a child’s diaper area.
+Impetigo can also occur on healthy skin.
+Anyone can get it, but it most commonly affects children, especially those between the ages of 2 to 5.

 What symptoms can occur with impetigo?*

-- Lesions on the face: Usually develop near the nose and mouth but can spread to other areas of the body through contact.
+- Lesions on the face that develop near the nose and mouth but can spread to other areas of the body through contact.

-- Red sores: Rupture and ooze for a few days and then form a yellowish-brown crust.
+- Red sores that rupture and ooze for a few days and then form a yellowish-brown crust.

-- Bullous impetigo: This is a less common form of the ailment.
-It produces large blisters that occur on the torso of infants and young children.
+- Bullous impetigo, which produces large blisters on the torso of infants and young children.

-- Ecthyma: This is a more severe and painful form of impetigo.
-It goes deeper into the skin and creates pus-filled sores that turn into ulcers.
+A more severe and painful form of impetigo (ecthyma) goes deeper into the skin and creates pus-filled sores that turn into ulcers.

 Getting help